 The Board expressed support for the event and showing appreciation for our community First Responders and indicated that the HOA did not have a budget for this event and were concerned that such an event could occur on such a short time period..
 The entire budget for Social activities was $1,800 and the 4th of July event cost the HOA only $500.
 It was uncertain how much budget remained because some bills needed to be submitted for payment.

 Roy asked about the number of attendees and logistics..
-He mentioned that National Night is in August nationally and October and Texas and that the HOA discussed doing something for National Night Out, which might be confused with the proposed special event.
+He mentioned that National Night is in August nationally and October in Texas and that the HOA discussed doing something for National Night Out, which might be confused with the proposed special event.
 He suggested that the event could be incorporated into National Night Out.

 Neil suggested a discussion with Rusty to see what social budget was left and what he had planned for the rest of the year so that the Board could determine how much money was available in the budget.